Quantum polar stabilizer codes based on polarization of pure quantum channel don't work for quantum computing: Introduction

-Though QECCs provide us a promising approach for fault-tolerant large-scale quantum computing, the high qubit overhead results from low coding rate of most QECCs challenges current hardware level.
-Similar to classical error correcting codes (CECCs), QECCs encode $n$ (which is called code length) less reliable physical qubits (with error rate $p_{0}$) to obtain $k$ more reliable logical qubits (with error rate $p_{L}<p_{0}$ after decoding and recovery).
-The ratio $k/n$ is called coding rate.
-Improving coding rate is beneficial to reducing qubit overhead.
-No matter for CECCs or QECCs, to improve the reliability of the logical bits/qubits, we usually need to increase the code length $n$.
-Good CECCs have constant or even asymptotically increasing coding rate with the increase of code length $n$\cite{1057683,748992,mackay1996near,5075875}.
-For instance, experimental results show that the coding rate of classical low-density parity check (CLDPC) codes\cite{1057683,748992,mackay1996near} seems to achieve Shannon capacity.
-Another example is that Arikan has proved the coding rate of classical polar code\cite{5075875} can asymptotically achieve the Shannon capacity.
 These CECCs with high coding rate have inspired researchers to look for efficient QECCs.
 For example, inspired by CLDPCs, researchers proposed quantum low-density parity check (QLDPC) codes whose coding rate can maintain constant\cite{gottesman2013fault,tillich2013quantum,freedman2013quantum,guth2014quantum,hastings2013decoding,breuckmann2016constructions,breuckmann2017hyperbolic,breuckmann2021single,grospellier2021combining}.
-However, the relationship between the coding rate of QLPDCs and quantum channel capacity is still unknown.
-If we take maximum single letter coherent information (MSLCI) as quantum channel capacity, which will be explained in Section \ref{2.2}, the asymptotic coding rate of certain QLDPCs seems to rather lower than quantum channel capacity.
-In ref \cite{breuckmann2021single}, the asymptotic coding rate of 4D-hyperbolic code, which is a kind of QLDPCs, is 0.18, but the quantum channel capacity of the independent $X/Z$-flip noise channel (i.e., a qubit undergoes independently an $X$ error with probability $p$ or a $Z$ error with probability $p$) considered by the authors with error rate $p=0.04$ is 0.5178.
-Another example is quantum polar codes inspired by classical polar codes\cite{5075875}.
-In previous work\cite{guo2013polar,6284203,6302198,renes2012efficient,wilde2013polar,hirche2015polar,7208851,7370934,8815775}, some quantum polar coding schemes have been proposed.
-However, either they are based on classical-quantum channel, or they ask for destructive measurements, which makes them don’t apply to quantum computing where the computing channel is pure quantum channel and destructive measurement should be avoided.
+However, the relationship between the coding rate of QLPDCs and quantum channel capacity is still not clear.
+If we take maximum single letter coherent information (MSLCI), which will be explained in Section \ref{2.2}, as quantum channel capacity, the asymptotic coding rate of certain QLDPCs seems to rather lower than quantum channel capacity\cite{yi2023channel}.
+Another example of efficient QECCs research inspired by CECCs is quantum polar codes inspired by classical polar codes\cite{5075875}.
+In previous work\cite{guo2013polar,6284203,6302198,renes2012efficient,wilde2013polar,renes2015efficient,hirche2015polar,7370934,8815775,goswami2021quantum}, some quantum polar coding schemes have been proposed.
+However, either they are based on classical-quantum channel\cite{guo2013polar,6284203,6302198,wilde2013polar,hirche2015polar,7370934,goswami2021quantum}, or they ask for destructive measurements\cite{renes2012efficient,renes2015efficient} which refers to the measurements that destruct the quantum information carried by quantum states.
+These makes them don’t apply to quantum computing where the computing channel is pure quantum channel and destructive measurement should be avoided.